Back to Blog

 No credit card required · 1 free sessions

 Disclaimer: This article is for informational purposes only and does not constitute legal advice.
-Immigration laws and policies change frequently.
+Immigration laws, policies, and processing times change frequently.
 For advice specific to your situation, consult a licensed immigration attorney.
-Permito.ai is an interview preparation tool and does not provide legal services.
+Permito.ai is an interview preparation tool and does not guarantee visa approval or provide legal services.

 Continue reading